abigail-ds/abigail-ds/content/online-training/2020-04-02-online-training.md

 #### Steps to Student Completion for the Virginia driver education course

-1. Abigail’s Driving School receives their **exclusive login**, **password credentials**, and **our driver education internet (DEI) portal**([http://portal.dei.training](http://portal.dei.training/)
+1. Abigail’s Driving School receives their **exclusive login**, **password credentials**, and **our driver education internet (DEI) portal** [http://portal.dei.training](http://portal.dei.training/)
 2. Login to your account.
 User/Email.
 Password
 3. Abigail’s Driving School will receive registration information from each student who selects to take online driver education.
 4. Abigail’s Driving School registers each student through their exclusive portal and clicks the **submit button** to initiate the process.
-5. The student immediately receives a **user name, password**, and **link**to enter the course: <http://www.usdrivertraining.com/login-va.php>
+5. The student immediately receives a **user name, password**, and **link** to enter the course: <http://www.usdrivertraining.com/login-va.php>

 *Virginia Driver Education Approved by the Department of Education.
 State Approved – Virginia Department of Motor Vehicle Approved Online Driver Education Course.*

 1. The student logs in and begins the approved online course as instructed.
 2. The student receives a directive to return to Abigail’s Driving School to take the final exam.
 The student is given written verification of completion of the theory portion of driver education.
-This document verifies to the affiliate school that the student has completed this portion of the course and is ready to take the final exam.
+This document verifies to the school that the student has completed this portion of the course and is ready to take the final exam.
 3. Abigail’s Driving School´s licensed instructor logs into the course and opens the testing site for each student who presents the written verification of completion document entering their **seven digit student authorization code**.
 4. The student takes the final examination **online** in the presence of the licensed instructor.
 5. The course grades the test and reveals the results.
 If the student passes the course, the instructor will receive the certificate of completion for that student and can continue with the behind-the-wheel portion of the course or issue the certificate to the student when there is a request to transfer.
 If the student fails the examination, the student will be allowed to review any section of the completed course to prepare to take the examination again.